Mobile World Congress in Barcelona is the telecommunications industry’s annual showcase.

 Sony: A new hope

 Sony showed mid-range Xperia X and XA models.
-The phones I saw on the stand show a possible new direction.
+The phones on the stand show a possible new direction.

 HTC chooses VR

-HTC’s phone losses are so bad I doubt we’ll see much more from this once-great brand.
+HTC’s phone losses are so bad, it is unlikely we’ll see much more from this once-great brand.
 There were new midrange phones from HTC, but the emphasis was on the Vive virtual reality headset.

 Bill Bennett travelled to Mobile World Congress as Huawei’s guest.